 Day 1 Itinerary in New York City

-We leave Providence by train and arrive into Penn Station.
+We leave Providence by train and arrive at Penn Station.
 I plan to check out bags with the Amtrak baggage hold and proceed to explore.

 First stop, walk to the Empire State Building.
 I’m still on the fence if we want to pay to go up.
 If we do, we’ll be getting the VIP passes to skip the lines as we don’t have much time.